 GlassFish has a ‘bit of a sales’ problem.
-It is a multi-purpose utility which is very flexible.
+It is a multi-purpose utility that is very flexible.
 So it is not really very easy to sum it up in a simple ‘It does X’ statement.
 It is defined as an Application Server, but what does that actually mean?

 We have a lot of sympathy for this (as we hit a similar problem when trying to explain exactly what our Java PDF library does).
 Sometimes even we are surprised at what our customers use it for.